OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 ### Morning starting around 10am: getting to know each other

-- Brief overview of the project (Nicolas)
+- Brief overview of the project (Nicolas 10 min)

-- Brief presentation of each site and participant
+- Brief presentation of each site and participant (45min)

-- Brief presentation of each work package by its leader and of the tasks within by their respective leader.
+- Brief presentation of each work package by its leader and of the tasks within by their respective leader(or just the WPs?).
+(1h)

-- Brief presentation of each software component

-- Administrative aspects (Eugenia, Antoine):
+- Administrative aspects (Eugenia, Benoît) (1h):

+  - Important administrative points: reporting, ...
+(10 min)

-  - Review of the main aspects of the Consortium Agreement.
+  - Review and discussion of the main aspects of the Consortium Agreement (1/2h)

-  - Governance: choosing the members and chairs of the various commitee (advisory board, ...), as per the proposal.
+  - Governance: choosing the members and chairs of the various commitee (advisory board, ...), as per the proposal (20 min).

 ### Afternoon: technology preview

+# Project discussion / Task presentation (1h/2h)

+# Technology preview

+5/10 minutes presentation of each software component protocol

 The afternoon will consist of a series of short presentations about various technologies relevant to OpenDreamKit, focusing on their goal,